-Are you planning a trip to Marrakech with your mom and looking for great ideas of things to do?
+Are you planning a trip to Marrakech with your mom and looking for great ideas of things to do in Marrakech?
 Or maybe you live in Marrakech like me and are having her come visit.
-I have gotten a lot of questions on mother daughter trip ideas and so I was inspired to put together these suggestions for you!
+I have gotten a lot of questions on mother daughter trips to Marrakech so I was inspired to put together these suggestions for you!

 My mom comes to visit us at least one time a year and so I made sure to ask for her input on the things she loved.
 My grandma also came to visit last spring and so I am using my time with her here for additional ideas that SHE loved.

 My grandma (and my mom) absolutely loved this experience.
 Not only is the Royal Mansour arguably one of Marrakech’s most beautiful hotels they really know how to make you feel special.
 The afternoon tea has three options; English, French or British style.
 It’s not exactly cheap at 450 dirham per person but it’s a lovely way to spend the afternoon and get a peek at this lovely hotel.

 Not only is the Dar el Bacha Museum a beautiful museum but they now have a coffee shop inside as well.
 Everything about it makes you feel you’ve stepped back in time.
 They do serve a full menu and have dozens of varieties of coffee from around the world.
 If you don’t want to eat a full meal than go for a coffee and I suggest the churros with chocolate.